HoTCoffeeh: Hanbury Brown-Twiss correlation functions and radii from event-by-event hydrodynamics: HBT Formalism

 As noted in Eq.~(\ref{On_shell_condition_for_pions}), the four components of $q$ are not independent, but constrained by orthogonality to the pair momentum $K$:

 Writing

 we obtain the useful relation

 The Fourier transform is therefore not fully four-dimensional since $q^0$ is not an independent degree of freedom.\footnote{ This is the underlying reason why a three-dimensional set of HBT radii in the $osl$-coordinate system requires a set of source variances characterizing the source function in a four-dimensional Cartesian coordinate system: since the Fourier transform is only three-dimensional, thanks to the constraint on $q^0$, it can only relay three-dimensional information regarding the source structure.
-This means that the $R^2_{ij}$, in general, necessarily represent non-trivial convolutions of the spatial \emph{and} temporal structure of the freeze-out surface \cite{Heinz:1999rw}, so that an exclusively \emph{geometric} interpretation of the HBT radii will almost always produce insights which are either misleading or simply incorrect. } Using Eq.~\eqref{qtConstraint} to eliminate $q^0$ from Eq.~(\ref{FTspectra}), the correlation function \eqref{corrfunc_vs_S_defn} can be written in terms of the on-shell Fourier transform of the emission function as\footnote{ We note that this expression corrects a typographical error in \cite{Wiedemann:1996ig} which omitted the complex conjugation from the second term in the numerator. }
+This means that the $R^2_{ij}$, in general, necessarily represent non-trivial convolutions of the spatial \emph{and} temporal structure of the freeze-out surface \cite{Heinz:1999rw}, so that an exclusively \emph{geometric} interpretation of the HBT radii will almost always produce insights which are either misleading or simply incorrect. } Using Eq.~\eqref{qtConstraint} to eliminate $q^0$ from Eq.~(\ref{FTspectra}), the correlation function \eqref{corrfunc_vs_S_defn} can be written in terms of the on-shell Fourier transform of the emission function as

+where\footnote{ We note that this expression corrects a typographical error in \cite{Wiedemann:1996ig} which omitted the complex conjugation from the last term in Eq.~(\ref{eq57}). }

 After Eq.~\eqref{CFWR_defn} has been computed the GF HBT radii are obtained by fitting to the functional form \eqref{corrfunc_functional_defn}.
 To compute the thermal pion GF HBT radii one keeps only the first term in the numerator and denominator of Eq.~(\ref{CFWR_defn}).